Financial Aid and Scholarships

 - Students receiving federal student loans must complete both the Entrance Counseling and the Loan Agreement (MPN) on the studentaid.gov website (login using your FSA ID).

 - If aid received exceeds semester charges, a refund will be issued to the student (or parent if a PLUS Loan unless the parent provides permission to release the refund to the student) via a check from Bellin College.
-Refund checks take a few days to process; when the check is ready to be picked up, the student will receive an e-mail notice from the Bellin College bursar.
+Refund checks are processed once per week.
+When the check is ready to be picked up, the student will receive an e-mail notice from the Bellin College bursar.

 - If a student wishes to apply for a private education loan to help finance the academic year expenses, application must be made directly to the lender of choice.
 This is a credit-based loan.